Types of Gold Karat, Colour, Purity, Plating and Jewellery

 3. Which type of gold is most valuable?

 24K gold holds the highest intrinsic value due to its 99.9% purity.
 However, for jewellery purposes, 22K and 18K are more practical.
-Shayn provides both high-purity investment options and wearable gold jewellery that holds value.

 4. Does white gold tarnish over time?

 White gold is usually rhodium-plated to give it a brilliant shine.
 Over time, the plating may wear off, but it can be replated easily.
-Shayn provides aftercare services for white gold jewellery, helping maintain its brilliance.

 5. Is rose gold more expensive than yellow or white gold?

 The price difference between rose, yellow, and white gold typically depends on alloy content and craftsmanship rather than colour.
-At Shayn, the pricing is transparent, and each piece is priced based on purity, weight, and design.

-6. Can you buy customised gold jewellery at Shayn?
+6. Can you buy customised gold jewellery?

 7. Is 916 gold 22K or 24K?